-- The College has closed the Hebburn campus which was in the most need of refurbishment and the site is up for sale with any sales proceeds earmarked to be reinvested in the College estate; - Ensuring the College promotes the benefits of South Tyneside College; - Continuing to invest in maintaining and refurbishing our buildings to extend their life, taking advantage of SFA grants wherever possible. - 5.
-Demographic Changes and Increased Competition The College is in a period of increased competition for 16-18 places as the number of available places in the Borough increases whilst demographic changes mean the number of 16-18 year olds is decreasing.
+- The sale of the Hebburn campus which was in the site in greatest need of refurbishment, the proceeds of which are partially being reinvested in upgrading the other college sites; - Continued investment in maintaining and refurbishing our buildings to extend their life, taking advantage of grants wherever possible.

+5. Demographic Changes and Increased Competition

+The College is in a period of increased competition for 16-18 places as the number of available places in the Borough increases whilst demographic changes mean the number of 16-18 year olds is decreasing.